The 2030 Agenda for Sustainable Development

-The 2030 Agenda for Sustainable Development is an inter-governmental commitment.
-It is “a plan of action for people, planet and prosperity”.
+The Agenda is “a plan of action for people, planet and prosperity”.
 It comprises of 17 Sustainable Development Goals (SDGs).
 These goals are indivisible and encompass economic, social and environmental dimensions.

 The provision of 12 years of free, publicly-funded, inclusive, equitable, quality primary and secondary education – of which at least nine years are compulsory, leading to relevant learning outcomes – should be ensured for all, without discrimination.